Calculate renovation costs for an old house online: A data-driven guide for 2025

 The topic briefly and concisely

-Online calculators provide only a rough estimate; always plan for a buffer of at least 10% for unforeseen expenses.
+Online calculators provide only a rough estimate; always plan for a buffer of at least 10% for unforeseen costs.

-The costs for a complete renovation range from €400 to over €1,200 per square metre, heavily depending on the year of construction and condition.
+The costs for a complete renovation range from €400 to over €1,200 per square metre, heavily depending on the construction year and condition.

 Renovating an old building is one of the biggest financial decisions property owners make.
-While numerous online calculators promise a quick cost estimation, a critical question often remains unanswered: How reliable are these figures really?
-Reality shows that standard calculators can hardly capture the unique building structure, regional price differences, and unforeseen deficiencies.
-The result is often budget overruns of 20% and more.
-This article provides you with an accurate, data-driven roadmap.
-You will learn which cost factors are crucial, how to make optimal use of government funding, and why a data-supported analysis is the only way to achieve a reliable cost estimation.
+While numerous online calculators promise a quick cost estimate, a critical question often remains: How reliable are these figures really?
+In reality, standard calculators can hardly account for the individual building structure, regional price differences, and unforeseen deficiencies.
+The result is often budget overruns of 20% or more.
+This article provides you with an accurate, data-based roadmap.
+You will learn which cost factors are crucial, how to make optimal use of government subsidies, and why a data-driven analysis is the only way to a reliable cost estimate.

-Online calculators are a useful first step to get a rough idea of renovation costs.
-They are based on average values and cannot account for the specific conditions of your property.
-A complete renovation is often priced at €400 to €1,000 per square metre, but this range is vast.
-For older buildings constructed before 1949, costs can rise to over €1,200 per square metre due to complex building materials.
+Online calculators are a useful first step to get a rough estimate of renovation costs.
+They are based on average values and cannot take into account the specific conditions of your property.
+A complete renovation is often priced between €400 and €1,000 per square metre, but this range is vast.
+For old buildings constructed before 1949, costs can even rise to over €1,200 per square metre due to complex building structures.

-The greatest risk lies in undiscovered defects such as dampness in the basement or outdated wiring.
-Experts therefore advise to always plan a financial buffer of at least 10% of the estimated total costs for unforeseen expenses.
-An online tool cannot assess the condition of load-bearing parts or the presence of harmful substances such as asbestos - factors that can quickly increase costs by five-digit amounts.
-These tools provide guidance but not financial planning security.
+The biggest risk lies in undiscovered defects, such as damp in the basement or outdated wiring.
+Experts therefore advise to generally plan for a financial buffer of at least 10% of the estimated total costs for unforeseen expenses.
+An online tool cannot assess the condition of load-bearing parts or the presence of pollutants such as asbestos — factors that can quickly increase costs by five-figure amounts.
+These tools offer guidance, but not financial planning certainty.

-A precise calculation must go beyond blanket square metre prices and examine the individual trades.
-The official construction prices for residential buildings have risen by 3.2% from May 2024 to May 2025 alone, highlighting the need for current data.
-While a calculator provides a total amount, the real costs consist of many individual items that vary greatly.
+A precise calculation must go beyond flat square metre prices and consider the individual trades.
+The official construction prices for residential buildings have risen by 3.2% from May 2024 to May 2025 alone, highlighting the necessity of current data.
+While a calculator gives a total amount, the actual costs consist of many individual items that vary greatly.

-Here are typical costs that require a detailed analysis:
+Here are typical costs that require detailed analysis:

 • Facade insulation: An external thermal insulation composite system (ETICS) costs between €100 and €200 per square metre.

-• Roof renovation: New insulation and roofing quickly add up to €200 to €300 per square metre.
+• Roof renovation: New insulation and covering quickly add up to €200 to €300 per square metre.

 • Window replacement: Modern triple-glazed windows cost around €500 each, excluding installation.

-• Electricity: A complete overhaul of the electrical installation costs between €85 and €130 per square metre.
+• Electricity: A complete renewal of the electrical installation costs between €85 and €130 per square metre.

-These numbers illustrate how inaccurate a blanket estimate must be.
-A detailed analysis of core renovation costs is therefore essential.
-Only in this way can a realistic budget be set that also takes regional craftsman prices into account.
+These figures demonstrate how inaccurate a general estimate must be.
+Therefore, a detailed analysis of core renovation costs is essential.
+Only then can a realistic budget be established, which also takes regional tradesmen's prices into account.

-Energy-efficient refurbishment is the most significant lever for increasing value and reducing operating costs.
-A comprehensive modernisation can reduce the energy demand of an old building by up to 80%.
-This not only benefits the environment but also your wallet, as the payback periods for many measures often range from just 8 to 15 years due to high energy prices.
+The energetic renovation is the biggest lever for increasing value and reducing costs during ongoing operation.
+A comprehensive modernization can reduce the energy demand of an old building by up to 80%.
+This not only protects the environment but also your wallet, as the payback periods for many measures, due to high energy prices, are often only between 8 and 15 years.

 A new heating system alone is often not the most efficient solution.
-The most effective strategy is to optimise the building envelope before renewing the system technology.
-Facade insulation can reduce heating costs by about 13%, and a new heating system by 25%.
-Combining both measures multiplies the savings.
-When planning the costs for your inherited house, the energy quality is the decisive factor for future value.
+The most effective strategy is to optimize the building envelope before renewing the plant technology.
+Facade insulation can reduce heating costs by about 13%, a new heating system by 25%.
+Combining both measures amplifies the savings.
+If you are planning the costs for your inherited house, the energy quality is the decisive factor for future value.
 Investing in insulation and modern windows is the foundation for lower operating costs and high living comfort.

-The government supports energy-efficient refurbishments with substantial grants and loans, which significantly reduce the financial burden.
+The government supports energy-efficient renovations with substantial grants and loans, significantly reducing the financial burden.
 The Federal Funding for Efficient Buildings (BEG) is the central tool here.
-Key rule: The application must always be submitted before construction work begins.
-Retroactive funding is excluded.
+Most important rule: The application must always be submitted before the construction work begins.
+Retrospective funding is excluded.

 An overview of the most important funding programmes:

-2. BAFA Grant (BEG EM): For individual measures such as windows, insulation, or ventilation systems, you receive a grant of 15% on eligible costs up to €60,000.
-With an individual refurbishment road map (iSFP), the grant increases to 20%.
+2. BAFA Grant (BEG EM): For individual measures like windows, insulation, or ventilation systems, you receive a grant of 15% on eligible costs up to €60,000.
+With an Individual Renovation Roadmap (iSFP), the grant increases to 20%.

-3. Heating Exchange: Replacing an old fossil heating system with a system based on renewable energies is funded with up to 70% of the costs.
+3. Heating Replacement: Replacing an old fossil fuel heating system with a system based on renewable energies is funded with up to 70% of the costs.

-4. KfW Supplementary Loan 358/359: Those who use a BAFA grant for individual measures can additionally apply for a reduced-interest loan of up to €120,000.
+4. KfW Supplementary Loan 358/359: Those who use a BAFA grant for individual measures can also apply for a subsidised loan of up to €120,000.

-Renovating old houses involves typical financial pitfalls that can blow any budget.
-Forward planning based on reliable data minimises these risks.
-Pay particular attention to the following five points to avoid spending more than necessary.
+Renovating old houses presents typical financial pitfalls that can blow any budget.
+Forward-looking planning based on reliable data minimises these risks.
+Pay special attention to the following five points to avoid overspending.

-• Ignoring hidden defects: Dampness, dry rot, or asbestos contamination are often overlooked during a superficial inspection.
-An expert building survey before purchasing or planning is an investment that pays off many times over.
+• Ignoring hidden defects: Moisture, dry rot or asbestos contamination are often overlooked during a superficial inspection.
+A structural survey by an expert before purchase or planning is an investment that pays huge dividends.

-• Underestimating regional price differences: The cost of tradesman services can vary by up to 30% depending on the region and demand.
+• Underestimating regional price differences: The costs for tradespeople can vary by up to 30% depending on the state and workload.
 Always obtain at least three comparable quotes from local businesses.

-• Planning changes during construction: Any changes made after construction has begun incur disproportionately high costs.
-Detailed execution planning before breaking ground prevents expensive adjustments.
+• Changes to plans during construction: Any change made after construction has begun results in disproportionately high costs.
+Detailed execution planning before the first spade hits the ground prevents expensive corrections.

-• Overestimating DIY capabilities: Many homeowners plan to save money through DIY efforts.
-Often, the time required and necessary expertise are underestimated, leading to delays and construction defects which cost more to fix than the initial savings.
+• Overestimating DIY capability: Many homeowners plan to save costs through DIY work.
+Often, the time required and necessary expertise are underestimated, leading to delays and construction defects whose remediation costs more than the original savings.

-• Applying for subsidies incorrectly or too late: Bureaucracy has its pitfalls.
-Incorrectly completed applications or awarding contracts before approval inevitably lead to subsidy rejections.
+• Applying for funding incorrectly or too late: Bureaucracy has its pitfalls.
+Incorrectly filled applications or commissioning work before approval inevitably lead to funding being denied.

 A realistic assessment of the renovation costs for an inherited house protects against unpleasant surprises.

 You see: The question of how to calculate renovation costs for an old house online has two answers.
-The quick estimate by an anonymous calculator and the well-founded, data-driven analysis.
-For a decision of such significance, particularly in the context of an inheritance or a sale, only the second answer provides a secure basis.
-This is exactly where Auctoa comes in.
+The quick estimate via an anonymous calculator and the well-founded, data-supported analysis.
+For a decision of such magnitude, particularly in the context of an inheritance or sale, only the second answer provides a reliable foundation.
+This is precisely where Auctoa comes in.

-Instead of relying on general average values, we access one of the largest real estate databases in Germany.
-Our AI-supported analysis not only assesses the current market value but also identifies the specific renovation potential of your property.
-The Auctoa Renovation Potential Report provides you with an objective, comprehensible calculation of the costs involved and the expected increase in value.
-For heirs and owners, this means: no vague estimates, but a clear, data-based decision-making foundation.
-You will know exactly which measures are worthwhile and can negotiate with banks and buyers on equal footing.
+Instead of relying on general averages, we access one of Germany's largest real estate databases.
+Our AI-supported analysis not only evaluates the current market value but also identifies the specific renovation potential of your property.
+The Auctoa Renovation Potential Report provides you with an objective, comprehensible calculation of the incurred costs and the expected increase in value.
+For heirs and owners, this means: no vague estimates, but a clear, data-driven decision-making basis.
+You'll know exactly which measures are worthwhile and can negotiate with banks and buyers on equal footing.
 Do you have any initial questions?
-Test our ImmoGPT and receive an immediate first assessment.
+Test our ImmoGPT and receive an immediate initial assessment.

 Calculating the renovation costs for an old house online is a complex task that goes far beyond the use of simple calculators.
-While these tools provide an initial reference point, a thorough analysis is essential for a sustainable financial plan.
-Considering the individual building structure, current construction cost increases of over 3% per year, and the strategic use of subsidies are crucial for success.
-Ultimately, precise data and an expert-based assessment eliminate the risk of blanket estimates and provide the necessary security for your investment.
+While these tools provide an initial indication, a thorough analysis is essential for a sustainable financial plan.
+Taking into account the individual building structure, the current construction cost increases of over 3% per year, and the strategic use of subsidies are crucial for success.
+Ultimately, precise data and an expert-based assessment replace the risk of blanket estimates and provide the necessary security for your investment.

 FAQ